"This facility makes bench research to bedside therapy possible."

 Bone Marrow and Stem Cell Transplant Program

-The first of these revolutionary achievements was the study and introduction of autogolous transplantation by James Armitage, MD, hematologist/oncologist, and his colleagues at The Nebraska Medical Center.
+The first of these revolutionary achievements was the study and introduction of autogolous transplantation by James Armitage, MD, hematologist/oncologist, and his colleagues at Nebraska Medicine.
 Another milestone was the development of stem cell transplantation, which was introduced in 1984 by Margaret Kessinger, MD, hematologist/oncologist.
 The use of peripheral blood-derived stem cells as opposed to bone marrow-derived stem cells has become the standard of care for transplantation and has helped improve outcomes for autogolous transplant patients.

 Julie Vose, MD, hematologist/oncologist and chief of Hematology/Oncology at UNMC department of Internal Medicine, is one of the country's leading experts on lymphoma.
 She has been conducting research on the disease for 18 years and is the principal investigator for numerous clinical research trials.